Dyalog/HMon/docs/HMON.md

 ### BumpFacts

 A `BumpFacts` message will cause a polling [`Facts`](#facts) message to be sent, regardless of the time remaining until the next message is due.
 Messages will then continue at the normal frequency.

-A UID should not be included in the message.
+A UID may not be included in the message.

 Example: